 Chattahoochee Bend State Park

-Chattahoochee Bend State Park is 2,910 acres of wilderness nestled in the crook of the Chattahoochee River.
-The park runs along the banks of the Chattahoochee River for 7 miles, making the state park a great place for paddling and fishing.
+Chattahoochee Bend State Park is 2,910 acres of wilderness nestled in the crook of the Chattahoochee River, making this the 5th largest state park in Georgia.

 Dogs and pets are allowed at all Georgia State Parks as long as they’re leashed.